 A winery with more than 220 years of history

 In 1978, Mr Joan Cusiné Hill took over the winery.
-Born in 1917 in Bellvei del Penedès, Mr Joan Cusiné Hill came from a family of vine growers and, already from the age of seven, he helped his father to cultivate the vineyards and he never stopped working.
-At the age of 80 he even helped his grandsons to care for a part of the vineyard.
+Born in 1917 in Bellvei del Penedès, Mr Joan came from a vine grower family and, already at the age of seven, he helped his father to cultivate the vineyards and we could say that he never stopped working.
+At the age of 80, he was still helping his grandsons to care about some of the vineyards.

-His son Joan Cusiné Cusiné started to manage Pares Baltà in the eighties and released its first still white wine, “Blanc de Pacs” which is still produced today.
-At the end of the eighties the first red wine from the company was produced, and since then we have enthusiastically been attempting everything to raise the quality of our wines.
+His son Joan Cusiné Cusiné started to manage Pares Baltà in the eighties and released his first still white wine “Blanc de Pacs” which is still produced today.
+At the end of the eighties, the first red wine was produced and since then, we have enthusiastically been doing our best to raise the quality of our wines.

-Since 2000 the management has been in the hands of the two grandsons, Joan and Josep Cusiné Carol.
-They have brought new and fresh ideas into the company but they have also shown respect for its tradition and guarded the heritage.
+Since 2000 the management has been in hands of the two grandsons, Joan and Josep Cusiné Carol.
+They have brought new and fresh ideas into the company but they have also shown respect for its tradition and heritage.

-The Parés Baltà country house dates back to the year 1790 and it was built in different phases and with different materials, from adobe to stones.
-The old farm is now undergoing a mayor refurbishment, keeping the original structure but implementing the latest technology.
-A number of new tasting rooms are also being built.
+Parés Baltà farmhouse dates back to the year 1790 and it was built in different stages and using different materials, from adobe to stones.
+The old farm is constantly under refurbishment, keeping the original structure but implementing the latest technologies.

-We use the most advanced technology in our winemaking.
-Our latest generation pneumatic presses control the pressing for it to be gentle, avoiding any damage to the skins and pips.
-Plus, we also take care of the temperature of the grapes since it is crucial all from the harvest to the end of the fermentation.
+We use the most advanced technology in the winemaking process.
+Our pneumatic presses perfectly control the pressing of the grapes in order to be gentle and avoiding damagin the skins and the pips.
+Moreover, we also take care of the temperature of the grapes from the harvest to the end of the fermentation.